Fungus Amongus: Music and lyrics

-"Medium" begins with an unknown woman doing an acapella vocal melody reminiscent of a piece of music from a 1939 Looney Tunes short titled Daffy Duck and the Dinosaur.
-Since "Medium" wasn't re-recorded for Enjoy Incubus, the woman's vocal melody would be added to the end of the re-recorded version of "Take Me to Your Leader", which on Fungus Amongus is the track that proceeds "Medium".
-The opening track, "You Will Be a Hot Dancer", includes the line "let's get this Marmaduke naked", which is a reference to the comic strip dog of the same name.
-The song "Shaft!" references Lorena Bobbitt, an American woman who gained notoriety for cutting off her husband's penis in 1993.

 Boyd reflected in a 2012 interview that Fungus Amongus was "a very accurate statement of where we were at that time.
 We were teenagers and had little to no knowledge or understanding of the world.
 We were learning how to write songs and be a band and had no concept or idea that those recordings would stick.
 It was almost outsider art.
 I think Fungus Amongus and S.C.I.E.N.C.E. were Incubus still finding our distinctive voice.
 So those albums are schizoid amalgamations of many of the bands we were obsessing over in the early to mid-nineties."